AnthonyP57/HuggingFace_RL_course/README.md

 Reward is the only feedback for the agent, cumulative reward can be written as: R(T) = r<sub>t+1</sub> + r<sub>t+2</sub> + ...</br>
 However in reality we cannot add the rewards like that, because some rewards may be more obvious e.g. right in front of us and some may be less obvious (discounted rewards) e.g. we need to jump over a fence first to get 3x</br>
 To discount the rewards we proceed like:</br>
-1. we define a discount rate called gamme ∈ [0,1], mostly ~0.95.
+1. we define a discount rate called gamma ∈ [0,1], mostly ~0.95.
 The larget the gamma the more our agent cares for long term rewards.</br>
 2. Each reward will be discounted by gamma<sup>time step</sup>.
 As the time step increases it is less likely to get the long-term reward.</br>

 R(T) = r<sub>t+1</sub> + γr<sub>t+2</sub> + γ<sup>2</sup>r<sub>t+3</sub> + ...</br>